Azure/spark-cdm-connector/documentation/overview.md

 The following capabilities or limitations apply:
 - Supports reading and writing to CDM folders in ADLS gen2 **with HNS enabled**.
 - Supports reading from CDM folders described by either manifest or model.json files.
 - Supports writing to CDM folders described by a manifest file.
-Write support for model.json file is not planned.
+Write support for model.json is not supported.
-- Supports data in CSV format with/without column headers and with user selectable delimiter character
+- Supports data in CSV format with/without column headers and with user selectable delimiter character.
 - Supports data in Apache Parquet format, including nested parquet.
 - Supports sub-manifests on read, optional use of entity-scoped submanifests on write.
 - Supports writing data using user modifiable partition patterns.
-- Supports use of managed identity (Synapse), user identity (Azure Databricks) and credentials
+- Supports use of managed identity (Synapse), user identity (Azure Databricks) and credentials.
-- Supports resolving CDM aliases locations used in imports using adapter definitions in a config.json
+- Supports resolving CDM aliases locations used in imports using CDM adapter definitions described in a config.json

 See also _Known issues_ section at the end of this document.